heig-vd-dai-course/heig-vd-dai-course/16-practical-work-2/COURSE_MATERIAL.md

 - Define a network application protocol
 - Make usage of the TCP and/or UDP protocol(s)
-- Implement a client/receiver and a server/emitter application
+- Implement a network application that can be used by multiple clients at the same time
+- Package, publish and run the network application with Docker

 ## Group composition